Garvit2809/CS_F301_AES_DES_Cryptography/README.md

 ### Database
 Given the cryptographic nature, no database integration is necessary.
 The primary focus is on the efficiency and security of the encryption and decryption processes.

+# Profiler Comparison

+### Dhat (Memory Profiler)
+Dhat serves as the memory profiler, profiling Rust programs and tracking dynamic memory allocations and deallocations.
+Its insights into memory usage aid in identifying memory leaks and inefficiencies.

+### VTune Profiler (Performance Analysis)
+VTune Profiler is harnessed to analyze C++ applications, offering comprehensive performance analysis capabilities.
+It encompasses CPU and memory analysis, thread profiling, and other metrics, providing a detailed understanding of the performance characteristics of the C++ implementation.

+The use of Dhat for Rust programs and VTune Profiler for C++ applications enables a nuanced assessment of both memory and performance aspects in each language effectively.

 # DES Implementation